BoringDAO/boringDAO-bridge/README.md

 bridge init
 ```

-You can also specify another place to put the .bridge directory by --repo option:
+You can also specify another place to put the configuration file by --repo option:
 ```shell
 bridge --repo <repo> init
 ```